PheRum/DebeHaber7/resources/docs/en/overview.md

 <a name="registration"></a>
 ## Registration

-Registering a new account, will also create a new team.
-You will automatically be assigned as the owner of this team.
+Registering a new account, will automatically create a new team.
+You will be assigned as the owner of this team.
 As such it's important that the person in charge of the team create the account first and then invite the remaining members.

-To register a new account as the owner of a team, click here.
+To register a new account as the owner of a team, simply access the site: www.debehaber.com/register.
+You will be required to specify the team name along with your basic information (such as name, email, and select a password).

 ### Inviting other Members